GraceAHall/janis-training/Part1/2-janis-intro.md

 To test that Janis is configured properly, we will run a simple workflow called [`Hello`](https://janis.readthedocs.io/en/latest/tools/unix/hello.html) (click the link to see the documentation).
 We'll supply an input called `inp`, with value `"Hello, World"`, this will get printed to stdout, and this stdout is captured as an output.
 This will test that Janis can run in your environment correctly.

-We must specify an output directory (`-o`) to contain the execution and outputs, we'll ask Janis to output our results to a subdirectory called `part1`.
+We must specify an output directory (`-o`) to contain the execution and outputs, we'll ask Janis to output our results to a subdirectory called `my_hello`.

 ```bash
 janis run -o my_hello hello --inp "Hello, World"